 Limit Remote Access

 One of the most overlooked causes of data breaches is remote access.
 Most contemporary desktop operating systems have some sort of remote access software built-in.
-Your POS systems probably have it as well.
+Your point of sale systems probably have it as well.
 And desktop sharing software, like GoToMeeting, Team Viewer, and Skype, are installed everywhere for legitimate business purposes.
 Misconfiguring these programs can leave your data wide open, a ripe prize for a cyber-thief.
 If you need to use them on sensitive machines, make sure you get some tight security on them to prevent snoopers.

 Watch for Real World Theft

 Surprisingly, one of the more successful methods to steal sensitive data is through what’s called social engineering: calling up and pretending to be an employee, physically accessing unsecured machines, leaving malware-infected USB keys or discs around in hopes that someone loads them, phishing emails, and more.
 These are the con man’s tricks, and they work for breaching your data protection, too.
 Look out for unauthorized people wandering around sensitive areas, encourage employees to not open unfamiliar emails, and never give out login credentials over the phone.

 You can minimize the impact of a breach by minimizing the data that you collect.
 Ask yourself for every field you have on a survey, application, or order form if it has a necessary business purpose.
 And when you no longer need that data, delete it.
 A hacker can’t exploit or hold for ransom data that they don’t have.